barbaradenney/portfolio/content/about.md

   <div>
 {{< /rawhtml >}}

-I have 15+ years of of UX design and front-end development experience.
-For the past five years, I have had the privilege of working on design systems and I truly enjoy the craft.
+I have 15+ years of UX design and front-end development experience.
+For the past five years, I have had the privilege of working on design systems and I truly enjoy it.
 From helping to establish new systems to maintaining and evolving mature ones, there is always something new to explore.
 Lately, I have been diving into the world of AI, discovering how it can enhance efficiency and open new creative possibilities.

 I live in Colorado Springs, Colorado and enjoy illustrating and running.